 Google provides free wireless Internet to account holders in Mountain View, Calif., and in the Chelsea district of Manhattan.
 However, the last two examples are goodwill gestures funded by the search giant's deep pockets rather than a local partnership between government and industry.

 It's possible that San Jose becomes an example that other cities might want to follow.
 The project used respected Atlanta-based integrator SmartWave Technologies to put it all together, so both San Jose and Ruckus benefit from having demonstrable technical skills behind the actual deployment.
 But history has not been kind to municipal Wi-Fi.
-We'll have to check back in March 2014 to see how it's working out.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+We'll have to check back in March 2014 to see how it's working out.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio